+The Hamiltonian for this model is of the form $H(\vec p)=\vec d(\vec p)\cdot \vec \tau$, where $\vec \tau=(\tau_1,\tau_2,\tau_3)$ are isospin $2\times 2$ Pauli matrices, and $\vec d(\vec p)$ is a vector that, as $\vec p$ varies in the Brillouin zone, sweeps a $4\pi$ solid angle.
 It is instructive to focus on the small-gap regime, achieved by tuning the staggered flux in the model, where the Berry curvature distribution in $k$-space is concentrated near points $K$ and $K'$.
-In this case, since relevant electron states have low energies with momenta close to $K$ and $K'$, the full graphene band can be reduced to a gapped Dirac Hamiltonian, separately for each valley: \be H_\eta(\vec p) = \lp \rp ,\quad p_\pm=\eta p_x\pm i p_y , \ee where $\eta=\pm 1$ for valleys $K$ and $K'$, respectively, and $p_{x,y}=-i\partial_{x,y}$.
+In this case, since relevant electron states have low energies with momenta close to $K$ and $K'$, the full graphene band can be reduced to a gapped Dirac Hamiltonian, separately for each valley: \be H_\eta(\vec p) = \lp \rp ,\quad p_\pm=\eta p_x\pm i p_y , \ee where $\eta=\pm 1$ for valleys $K$ and $K'$, respectively, $p_{x,y}=-i\partial_{x,y}$, and for simplicity we work with half-filled band, $\mu=0$.
 The quantities $m_\eta$, which are functions of perturbations breaking P and T symmetries, in general have different values and different signs.
 Berry curvature, which is nonzero in each valley, generates a nonzero net orbital magnetization unless $m_{\eta=+1}$ and $m_{\eta=-1}$ are equal in magnitude and sign.

 The angular dependence of the two-point Green's functions, Eq.\eqref{eq:Greens_function}, is obtained by a standard algebra: